Gurage Zone

-Gurage is a zone in the Southern Nations, Nationalities, and Peoples' Region of Ethiopia.
+Gurage is a zone in the Central Ethiopia Regional State of Ethiopia.
 The region is home to the Gurage people.
-Gurage is bordered on the southeast by Hadiya and Yem special woreda, on the west, north and east by the Oromia Region, and on the southeast by Silt'e.
+Gurage is bordered on the southeast by Hadiya and Yem Zone, on the northwest by Kebena Special Woreda, north and east by the Oromia Region, and on the southeast by Siltʼe.
 Its highest point is Mount Gurage.
-Welkite is the administrative centre of the Region; Butajira is the largest city in this zone and the former administrative centre.
+Wolkite is the largest city and administrative centre of the zone.

 Overview

 Most parts of this region are heavily eroded, which required farmers to protect their enset fields with stone and soil bunds.
 During the 1930s, about 20% of the land in Gurage was covered with natural forests, which has since been almost completely cut down; the removal was especially fast during the years 1991 and 1992.
 As of 1996 one of the largest natural forests is Ziarem forest (also known as Forehina), about 800 hectares in size.
 On the other hand, beginning in the early 1960s the inhabitants started to grow eucalyptus on an increasing scale, which has increased the amount of land being covered with trees.
 This region has 783 kilometers of all-weather roads and 281 kilometers of dry-weather roads, for an average road density of 182 kilometers per 1000 square kilometers.

 The Central Statistical Agency (CSA) reported that 7,624 tons of coffee were produced in Gurage, Hadiya and Kembata Tembaro combined in the year ending in 2005, based on inspection records from the Ethiopian Coffee and Tea authority.
-This represents 7.6% of the SNNPR's output and 3.36% of Ethiopia's total output.
+This represented 7.6% of the Southern Nations, Nationalities and Peoples' Region (SNNPR)'s output and 3.36% of Ethiopia's total output.

-Following a referendum held between 18 and 26 April 2001, the Silt'e unanimously voted to form their own region, Silt'e.
+Following a referendum held between 18 and 26 April 2001, the Siltʼe unanimously voted to form their own region, Siltʼe.